• Skip to main content

 • 2 cups powdered sugar

-• ¼ freshly squeezed lemon juice
+• ¼ cup freshly squeezed lemon juice from 1 large lemon

-• ½ tablespoon lemon zest
+• ½ tablespoon lemon zest from 1 large lemon

-• 1 teaspoon salted butter melted
+• 1 teaspoon unsalted butter melted

 Instructions